 Want to go more in depth about preparing your community for the future of senior living staffing needs and how to succeed with your recruitment goals?

-Sign up for our free webinar presented by Manny Ocasio, EVP of Human Resources at Asbury Communities, Dr. Jacquelyn Kung, CEO of Activated Insights, and Tom Mann, Principal of Love & Company on August 15 at 1 p.m.
-EST!
+Watch this recorded webinar presentation by Manny Ocasio, EVP of Human Resources at Asbury Communities, Dr. Jacquelyn Kung, CEO of Activated Insights, and Tom Mann, Principal of Love & Company!

-For more information about how Love & Company can help your community stay ahead of the curve during this “age of disruption,” contact Tim Bracken at 410-207-0013, or click here for a free assessment!
+For more information about how Love & Company can help your community stay ahead of the curve during this “age of disruption,” contact Tim Bracken at 410-207-0013, or request a free assessment!